Nithin031/Intelligence-Sig-Recs-2025/NonMandatoryTasks/XAIQuest/Task4/Task4.md

 * Occluding critical object regions has the strongest impact on model performance.
 * Feature map analysis confirms the progressive abstraction from edges/textures to high-level semantic features.
 * Mixup and CutMix augmentations improve robustness by encouraging the network to distribute attention across the object rather than focusing on small local cues.

-This evaluation provides a clear picture of how CNNs handle corruption, minor interventions, and how their internal representations evolve across layers.